Small-Error Cascaded Group Testing: Introduction

 if $\cI_t \cap \cK \neq \emptyset$, where the minimum is with respect to the ordering induced by $t$, and $Y_t = 0$ otherwise. \begin{example} Under the setup of Example \ref{ex:test_order}, suppose that $\cK = \{2,3\}$.
 Then, the outcome of test $t$ is given by $Y_t = 3$. \end{example} }

 It was shown in \cite{mirza2024cascaded} that $\Omega(k^2)$ tests are necessary, and that $(\log \log n)^{2^{\cO(k)}}$ tests suffice for non-adaptive zero-error recovery under cascaded group testing.
 Note that this can be much smaller than the $\cO(k^2\log n)$ tests shown to be sufficient for classical binary group testing \cite{porat2008explicit} for small $k$, thus demonstrating the significant benefits of the additional information provided by cascaded testing.
 In contrast to \cite{mirza2024cascaded}, we consider the small-error setting and both exact as well as approximate recovery under the cascaded group testing model.
 Next, we highlight the specific contributions made by this work.
-Note that since the goal is to recover $k$ items via tests that can output at most one index at a time, a lower bound of essentially $k$ tests holds for all the models we consider.